 Magdolna P. Gyulainé was born on 26 July 1962.
 She is chairwoman of the works council of STRABAG Hungary, having joined a predecessor company of STRABAG Hungary as bookkeeper in 1981.
-She was appointed to the supervisory board of STRABAG SE by the STRABAG SE works council in November 2009.
+She was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council on 1 October 2009.